MwangiSara/euv/reaction-timer/README.md

     ![lifecycle hooks](lifecycle.MuZLBFAS.png)

 * setTimeout in Vue.js can be used for asynchronous operations or for scheduling tasks to be executed after a delay, just like in regular JavaScript.
+To cancel the timeout, you can use clearTimeout

 ```
     <template>